reisertyler/modeling-people-flow/README.md

 ## Copyright

 Copyright 2024 Tyler A Reiser
-This repository and all its contents are licensed under the GNU General Public License v3.0 (GPL-3.0).
-By contributing to this project, you agree to license your contributions under the GPL-3.0 license.
-All rights reserved.
-No warranty is given.
-See LICENSE file for details.

 If you infringe on this copyright or license, then I will take legal action.